nomilous/phrase/README.md

     title: 'Stem Loop'
     uuid:  '63e2d6b0-f242-11e2-85ef-03366e5fcf9a'

-    (token, notice) ->

     #
-        # middlewares can register to receive phrase lifecycle and
-        # activity events emanating from the tree defined below.
+    # define the link function (callback)
+    # -----------------------------------
     #
+    # token  - Provides access to perfom actions in/on the phrase tree
+    #
+    # notice - Message pipeline to which middleware can register to
+    #          receive phrase lifecycle and activity events emanating
+    #          from the phrase tree.
+    #

+    (token, notice) ->

         notice.use (msg, next) ->